Modernizing Regulatory Review

 Draft Guidance Implementing Section 2(e) of Modernizing Regulatory Review Executive Order (OIRA is soliciting public comment on this draft guidance from April 7, 2023 through June 6, 2023)

 Regulatory analysis is a critical input that helps to ensure that regulatory policies are crafted to improve people's lives.
 OIRA is working to provide agencies with additional tools to make their analysis even stronger by reflecting new developments in scientific and economic understanding, more robustly accounting for regulatory effects that are difficult or impossible to quantify, and helping agencies take the distributional consequences of regulations into account when selecting among potential regulatory alternatives.
-OIRA has released proposed revisions to Circular A-4 and will be accepting public comment on those proposed revisions.
-The preamble to the proposed revisions provides further information as to the nature of the proposed changes and identifies issues for which public comment may be particularly useful.
-OIRA is also accepting recommendations for potential peer reviewers of the proposed revisions.
+OIRA has revised Circular A-4.
+The "OMB Circular No. A-4: Explanation and Response to Public Input" document below provides more detail regarding these revisions.
+OIRA has also released draft guidance on assessing changes in environmental and ecosystem services in benefit-cost analyses performed pursuant to Circulars A-4 and A-94 and will be accepting public comment on this draft guidance.
+In addition, OIRA has published guidance to help agencies better account for competition effects when developing and analyzing regulations.